 I cannot state this enough.
 To ‘do’ landscape photography you need to understand the area you are in.
-To ‘do’ sunsets you need to know where (what angle) the sun will set.
+To ‘do’ sunsets you need to know where (or rather at what angle) the sun will set.
 In the Berowra area where I live, on Sydney’s North Shore, I have several areas that are favourites.
 I split these areas into Winter, Summer, and ‘in-between’.
 Why?
 In summer the sun sets to the north-west, in summer to the south-west, and in-between in the general west.
 That makes a big difference in the photos you can take.
 Valleys that run north-west to south-east are great locations for sunset photographs in winter, however a waste of my (and your) effort in summer.
 Use an app, Photopills, Photographers Ephemeris etc to see where the sun sets on any given day.

 So, you have decided where to shoot.
 In the true spirit of ‘do as I say not do as I do’ as the keen reader knows, arrive around one hour before sunset.
 This will give you time to find a park spot, walk the extra few minutes you hadn’t planned for, find the cable you have lost, locate a memory card with some space left on it, and take an emergency phone call from your loved one to tell them where the dog’s towel is.
-You will also then be treated to late afternoon sunshine, can Smell the Roses, calm down, and can Nail The Spot where you set up your tripod.
+You will also then be treated to late afternoon sunshine, can Smell the Roses, calm down, and can Nail The Spot where you will set up your tripod.

-Then – important– wander away from your tripod and find a better location.
+Then – important– once set up, wander away from your tripod and find a better location.
 This serves two purposes – Firstly you will find out if you really found the best spot first time.
 Secondly, after you have come back to your camera you will carefully re-evaluate your framing and composition.
 Double-check – is the sun setting exactly where you thought it would?

 Let the sun set

 Take a lot of pictures – the sun will set from being just above the horizon to fully below in less than five minutes or so.
 Make each of those wonderful minutes count.
 Bracket exposures for foreground and sky with a view to blending later.
 I recommend bracketing in single stop exposures.
 If you take five frames at the time, you can always delete those that do not work upon review.
 If you only take two, but your histogram fails you, you have missed your best chance of getting the blended shot in post-processing.

 And now for the ‘if’.
 Big ‘if’.
 Do you move around or stay still?
 Do you take one great composition in varying light or do you try to take two or three?
-I have no answer to that but I know I have lost out big-time whilst moving around.
+I have no answer to that, but I know I have lost out big-time whilst moving around.
 Even if it takes only one minute to precisely level your tripod at the second location, you have lost that time.
 I recall with horror, moving to re-compose and needing to re-set my tripod legs to level, and one leg clamp stuck just as the sun set.
 I lost the money shot where the horizon bisects the setting sun.
 A rookie error.